krasimir/cssx/docs/cssx-lang.md

 );
 ```

 The `cssx` call (in this format) returns a [CSSX stylesheet](https://github.com/krasimir/cssx/tree/master/packages/cssx#stylesheet-api) object which we use to manage our styles.
-To append a new CSS rule we use the `add` method:
+For example, to append a new CSS rule we use the `add` method:

 ```js
 sheet.add('p', cssx({